SebastianMacaluso/VisualizeBinaryTrees/README.md

 - The distance measure d_ij between nodes, for the {Kt, CA, Antikt} algorithms.
 - An integer starting at 0 and increasing by one each time a node is added, for the truth case.

-Below we show diffrent visualizations and comparisons of the same jet (also the same jet as in the 1D Tree-only visualizations section).
+Below we show different visualizations and comparisons of the same jet (also the same jet as in the 1D Tree-only visualizations section).